fbidu/arboverse-back/README.md

 to run, this service will run in the background.
 When docker is restarted, the service too should be restarted automatically.
 If not, you can rerun the command.

+Note: It may take a minute or two for the site to be accessible.
+A health check is performed on the database to ensure that the containers load in the correct order.

 ## Seeing the Logs

 Got stuck somewhere?
 You can see the logs with `docker-compose logs`.